News web data extraction to predict Irish election results

 On February 9th, 2020, Ireland elected a new parliament.
 Prior to the elections, the political parties invested a lot of time, money, and energy to get their political message to the people.
 A lot of research goes into selecting the right platform and the right medium.

 In recent years, social media has gained importance, however, traditional newspaper coverage is still crucial to political parties to get their messages across.
 Which political party is achieving the widest newspaper coverage?
 Does the coverage correspond with the political parties' voter shares?
 These are questions of interest for the political parties which strive for more newspaper coverage, as well as for the voters as they want to know whether their preferred newspaper is biased.

 In this post, we investigate the impact of news media coverage on the results of the Irish general election.
 To that end, more than 200,000 newspaper articles are analyzed to find the mentions of political parties.
 We consider ‘mentions’ as an important indicator because it estimates the overall space that media houses give to the political parties.

 Building on this we first investigate the correlation between media coverage and vote share.
 Next, we examine coverage bias by analyzing the political coverage across different media houses of Ireland.
 Finally, based on our analysis we determine if specific media houses are better suited to predict the trends of the Irish elections.

 Steps we followed for our analysis:

-During the data collection, the data from articles is extracted from the popular category links where the new articles appear.
-However, not all these articles are on the political topic.
+During the data collection, the data from articles are extracted from the popular category links where the new articles appear.
+However, not all these articles are on political topics.
 So we first filter out the political articles by selecting the articles which mention at least one political party.
 This results in a total of 9,878 political articles out of the articles available to us.

 For our analysis, the vote share numbers are taken from this link.